ejeong24/ejeong24/README.md

 ![](https://github.com/ejeong24/ejeong24/blob/main/img/INNIT-BRUV-ANIMATED-GIF.gif)

-Beyond my professional endeavors, I'm also an independent musician with a dedicated online following and hundreds of thousands of streams.
-My creative pursuits have taught me the importance of perseverance, collaboration, and leveraging technology to reach and engage with diverse audiences.
+Aside from my professional pursuits, I am an independent musician who's gained a dedicated online following and amasses hundreds of thousands of streams.
+My creative endeavors have underlined the significance of persistence, collaboration, and the effective use of technology to connect with a diverse audience.

-You can stream my music from Spotify, YouTube, SoundCloud, or Apple Music [here](https://linktr.ee/vince.smoke)!
+You can enjoy my music on Spotify, YouTube, SoundCloud, or Apple Music [here](https://linktr.ee/vince.smoke)!